cheeriojs/cheerio/Readme.md

 ## Note

-We are currently working on the 1.0.0 release of cheerio on the `master` branch.
+We are currently working on the 1.0.0 release of cheerio on the `main` branch.
 The source code for the last published version, `0.22.0`, can be found [here](https://github.com/cheeriojs/cheerio/tree/aa90399c9c02f12432bfff97b8f1c7d8ece7c307).

 ## Installation